top of page

 • If you can answer the following sample questions with a metric or result, consider adding the metric/result to your résumé:

-• Did you have Profit & Loss or fiscal responsibilities for overall business operations or employees (add the amount or add number of people?)
+• Did you have Profit & Loss or fiscal responsibilities for overall business operations or employees (add the amount or a number)?

 • Did you add operational improvements (describe changes), manage people (how many), or contribute to growing company revenue (how much?)

-• Did you save time or save costs, or reduce company expenses (add how much) to improve a process, procedure, or efficiency (describe change?)
+• Did you save time, save costs, or reduce company expenses (add how much) to improve a process, procedure, or efficiency (describe change)?

 Tailoring Résumé to Targeted Job Description

-Though a job description, the company is telling you exactly what they want and use ATS portals to scan applications, résumés, and CVs to rank and filter the best-suited applicants for their vacancy criteria.
-Make sure you use their terminology in your résumé and cover letters so that the recruiter (or robot) reading your résumé immediately sees that you've done your research and are suitable for the role.
+Though a job description, the company is telling you exactly what they want.
+They use ATS portals to scan applications, résumés, and CVs to rank and filter the best-suited applicants for their vacancy criteria.
+Ensure you use their terminology in your résumé and cover letters so that the recruiter reading your résumé sees you've done your research and are suitable for the role.

 • Use keywords used in the job posting and ensure you include them throughout your résumé.
 If the company asks for a team player, make sure 'team player' is on the résumé.
 If they want someone who is data-driven, write how you "used data-driven leadership to grow revenue 50%".